-Our story: Why It’s Complicated
+Our Story: Why It’s Complicated

 No one expected that these two therapists, with completely different approaches to counselling, would share the goal of making life less complicated for therapists and clients alike.
 It’s Complicated is a therapy platform born out of this dream.